silvershop/silvershop-core/docs/en/Architecture.md

 ### Decorators

- * EcommercePayment - adds connection to an order for each Payment.
+ * ShopPayment - adds connection to an order for each Payment.
- * EcommerceRole - adds shipping details to a Member.
+ * ShopMember - adds shipping details to a Member.

 ### Shopping Cart